Monday Aug 27 – Friday Aug 31, 2018

-We have a limited financial aid program which allows us to award a few “scholarships” up to £300.
-To apply, please write to the Director and explain why you need a scholarship.
+We have a limited financial aid program which allows us to award a few “scholarships” up to around £400.
+To apply, please make the appropriate selection on the registration form.
 More on scholarships can be found here.

 How do I register?

 Complete the online registration form by June 1, 2018.
-(We expect to open registration in November 2017)
+But don’t delay – available spots fill up quickly!

-Registration will be confirmed once you are accepted for the workshop and have paid a deposit of £100.
+Registration will be confirmed once you are accepted for the workshop via email and have paid a deposit of £100 (you will receive email instructions on how to do this).
 The balance may be sent in advance or paid at the workshop.
 You may cancel your reservation up to July 31, 2018 and will obtain a full refund of any payments.
 Cancellations on or after August 1, 2018 will forfeit the deposit.